Pwd9000-ML/blog-devto/posts/2022-GitHub-CodeSpaces/GitHub-CodeSpaces.md

 - Setup and maintenance of a dev workstation or set of workstations for a project.
 - The time that is wasted before a 'first commit' can take place.
 - Inconsistency between dev workstations for configurations/tooling/settings.
-- Maintaining Tools/Extensions, Debuggers, Dependencies and versioning.
+- Versioning Tools/Extensions, Debuggers and Dependencies.
 - Personal or Team based settings and customisations.
-- Dev workstation security and vulnerabilities.
+- Security and vulnerabilities.
 - Hardware spec requirements.

 The list goes on, and these are all factors that can cause a lot of pain, frustration and time wasting before actual development can start.